-Completing our work plan and publishing our annual report is the focus of most of our effort during a year.
-To provide timely information, we publish our annual report on the Government's performance in three volumes.
+The performance information in this report shows that 2008 was a successful year for the Office.
+Completing our work plan and publishing the results of our work were the focus of our efforts during the year.
+To provide timely information, we published our report to the Legislative Assembly on Government performance in three volumes.

-Volumes 1 and 3 of our 2005 Report contain our assurance and advice to the Legislative Assembly.
-These reports cover nearly 300 agencies and help to improve public sector governance, management, and program performance.
+Volumes 1 and 3 of our 2007 Report contain our assurance and advice to the Legislative Assembly.
+These reports cover about 275 agencies and help to improve public sector governance, management, and program performance.